JamesSaxon/jamessaxon.github.io/_posts/2022-02-21-access-equity.md

 With support from [data.org][data-org], we are working to better measure the performance of Internet in American cities.
-Along with our technical work to develop measurement infrastructures, we want to highlight already-available public data make it comprehensible and help others to use it.
+Along with our technical work to develop measurement infrastructures, we want to highlight already-available public data, make them comprehensible, and help others to use them.

 In this post, I present a "scorecard" of
   Internet access and equity, for the twenty largest metro regions in the United States.